openfaas/faasd/README.md

 Other operations are pending development in the provider such as:

-* `faas logs` - to stream logs on-demand for a known function
+* `faas logs` - to stream logs on-demand for a known function, for the time being you can find logs via `journalctl -u faasd-provider`
-* `faas auth` - for the OAuth2 and OIDC integration
+* `faas auth` - supported for Basic Authentication, but OAuth2 & OIDC require a patch

 ## Todo